 Parramatta Park is likely to have formed a core landscape for Aboriginal people due to its attractive landforms and resources within a small area.
-These included the elevated shale ridge above the Crescent.
-This ridge once overlooked extensive alluvial flats, riverbank terraces and a billabong in the area we now know as The Crescent.
-The map opposite shows the landscape settings that would have been significant to Aboriginal people in the past.
+An elevated shale ridge overlooked a billabong in the river within The Crescent with extensive alluvial flats and riverbank terraces along the edge of the watercourse - the map opposite shows the Park's landscape settings that would have been significant to Aboriginal people in the past.

 Other river resource management methods were likely to have been used at Parramatta but went unnoticed by the British.
 Fishing was an important Aboriginal social and economic activity in Sydney Harbour in the summer months, only waning when fish became scarce during winter and people focused upstream and towards the head of the harbour.
 The breeding patterns and territoriality displayed by eels, once common on the river at Parramatta, probably made them a valuable and predictable food resource.
-People may have used stone or brush traps, weirs or rock pools and channels exposed by tidal action to manage river resources; however, no record of this has remained in the Park.
+People may have used stone or brush traps, weirs or rock pools and channels exposed by tidal action to manage river resources; however, no record for this has remained in the Park.

-An Aboriginal man, Daniel Moowattin (c.1790-1816), acted as a guide and interpreter for George Caley, the botanical and natural history specimen collector.
+An Aboriginal man, Daniel Mootwat'tin (c.1790-1816), acted as a guide and interpreter for George Caley, a botanical and natural history specimen collector.
 Governor King allowed Caley to use the Domain for a botanical garden, possibly Australia's first, and Caley's hut was in or near the Old Government Farm complex.